Principality of Hatuqay: Relations with the Crimean Khanate

-If you call this Circassian nation 'infidel,' they will instantly kill you without mercy or delay.
-They say 'La ilaha illallah' (There is no god but Allah), but they eat fat pigs from the tail, they do not fast or perform prayers, and they do not allow anyone without a pig into the village.
-They absolutely have no churches, markets, inns, or bathhouses.
-All travelers who come and go stay in private homes.
-If you are a guest in a house and leave your possessions openly, not a single straw of it will be harmed.
-No matter how much of an enemy you have, the neighbors near the host will die for your sake.
-They will not allow any harm to befall you.
+If you were to call this Circassian tribe "infidels," they would grant you neither mercy nor time, but would kill you on the spot.
+Furthermore, they say "La ilahe illallah" (There is no god but God), yet they eat fat pigs starting from the tail; they do not fast or perform the daily prayers, and they do not allow anyone who does not own a pig into the village.
+They have absolutely no churches, bazaars, markets, inns, or bathhouses.
+All travelers and passersby stay in private homes.
+If you are a guest in a house and leave your goods and property out in the open, not a single scrap will be harmed.
+Even if you were their enemy, the host and his neighbors would die for your sake.
+They would not let any harm come to you.